cb-geo/hpc-doc/access/offsite.md

 * Launch a terminal and type `ssh -tt ab123@gate.eng.cam.ac.uk ssh -tt ab123@login.hpc.cam.ac.uk`.

 * This will prompt password for `gate.eng.cam.ac.uk` followed by the password prompt for HPCS.

+## VPN access

+VPN allows users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network (in this case CUDN).
+University of Cambridge offers a free VPN service, more information can be found [here](http://www.ucs.cam.ac.uk/vpn).
+Researchers at the CUED can request for an engineering department's [VPN](http://www-h.eng.cam.ac.uk/help/network/vpn/).
+Once connected to a VPN, you can access the HPCS as usual.